 “It had been a few months since the last time I had seen Hailey,” Dr. Hartman said.
 “It was heartbreaking.
 We needed to find a better treatment for Hailey.”

 Dr. Hartman describes Hailey as “spunky and motivated.”
 Her mom says she’s “sassy and a fighter.”
 All are qualities that made her a good candidate for the Children’s Mercy Comprehensive Movement Disorders and Spasticity Clinic.
 The program is one of a handful in the nation, and the only program in the region, that takes a global approach to treating movement disorders.

 This team’s strategy provides better outcomes, increases patient and family satisfaction, and reduces time at the hospital.
 These experts work together to provide the best treatment plan for patients with complex movement disorders and spasticity.
 In addition to seeing patients with CP, they also care for patients diagnosed with musculoskeletal deformities, chorea, dystonia, myoclonus, kernicterus and ataxia.

-Treatment options may include high muscle tone injections, oral medications, intrathecal baclofen pump, selective dorsal rhizotomy, motion gait lab analysis, deep brain stimulation and orthopaedic surgery.
-Hailey saw specialists in neurology, neurosurgery, orthopaedics and rehabilitation medicine at her first clinic visit.
+Treatment options may include high muscle tone injections, oral medications, intrathecal baclofen pump, selective dorsal rhizotomy, motion gait lab analysis, deep brain stimulation and orthopedic surgery.
+Hailey saw specialists in neurology, neurosurgery, orthopedics and rehabilitation medicine at her first clinic visit.
 They simultaneously evaluated her medical needs, including input from her parents.